Welcome to Year One!

 Supporting at Home:

 We encourage the children to be reading every day - both in school and at home.
-This can be their school phonics book, a book from the school library, a book on BugClub or any other book they want to read!
+This can be their school RWI phonics book, their school bug club book (a challenge!), a book from the school library, a book on BugClub or any other book they want to read!
 When you read with your child, make sure to fill in their reading record.
 Please ensure that your child has their reading folder in school every day.

-In school the children will also learn how to read and spell a list of 100 high-frequency words and several common exception words.
-The latter are sometimes called 'red' words, which the children cannot use their sounds to decipher.
+In school the children will also learn how to read and spell a list of 100 high-frequency words and 45 common exception words.
+The latter are sometimes called 'red' words or 'tricky' words, which the children cannot use their sounds to decipher.
 It is important to practice these at home (please see the resources below).

 At the end of the academic year, the children will undergo a phonics screening test which consists of 40 words.
 These words will either be read words or nonsense words (also known as alien words).
 These nonsense words can be made up of any of the 49 phonemes taught and can be put together in any sequence.
 There are several ways in which you can help your child at home: